pdavis327/reading-list/README.md

 ## Introduction

 This repository contains a small app to manage and track reading.
-The application provides functionalities to add, update, delete, and search for books in a PostgreSQL database.
+The application provides functionalities to add and search books in a PostgreSQL database.

 ## Prerequisites